-"Three times I begged the Lord to make this suffering go away.
-But he replied, 'My kindness is all you need.
-My power is strongest when you are weak.'
+Three times I begged the Lord to make this suffering go away.
+But he replied, “My kindness is all you need.
+My power is strongest when you are weak.”
 So if Christ keeps giving me his power, I will gladly brag about how weak I am.
 Yes, I am glad to be weak or insulted or mistreated or to have troubles and sufferings, if it is for Christ.
-Because when I am weak, I am strong."
-(Paul in 2 Cor 12:8-10, CEV)
+Because when I am weak, I am strong (Paul in 2 Corinthians 12:8-10, CEV).

-The first step is to make sure our prayers are not selfish: "Even when you do ask, you don’t get it because your whole motive is wrong — you want only what will give you pleasure."
-(James 4:3)
+Are they selfish?
+Even when you do ask, you don’t get it because your whole motive is wrong — you want only what will give you pleasure (James 4:3).

-We must also be sure there is no unconfessed sin in our hearts: "The eyes of the Lord watch over those who do right, and his ears are open to their prayers.
-But the Lord turns his face against those who do evil" (1 Peter 3:12), and "The earnest prayer of a righteous person has great power and wonderful results."
-(James 5:16)
+Are we refusing to turn away from any particular sin?
+The eyes of the Lord watch over those who do right, and his ears are open to their prayers.
+But the Lord turns his face against those who do evil (1 Peter 3:12).
+The earnest prayer of a righteous person has great power and wonderful results (James 5:16).

-When we remember that God is infinitely wiser than we are, we can demonstrate real faith, which is trusting in God even when due to our limited understanding we can’t comprehend why certain prayers seemingly go unanswered.
+When we remember that God is infinitely wiser than we are, we can demonstrate real faith, trusting in God even when we can’t understand why certain prayers seem to go unanswered.

 Jesus went out as usual to the Mount of Olives, and his disciples followed him.
 On reaching the place, he said to them, “Pray that you will not fall into temptation.”
-He withdrew about a stone’s throw beyond them, knelt down and prayed, “Father, if you are willing, take this cup from me; yet not my will, but yours be done.""
-(Luke 22:39-42).
+He withdrew about a stone’s throw beyond them, knelt down and prayed, “Father, if you are willing, take this cup from me; yet not my will, but yours be done” (Luke 22:39-42).